 - The third impulse wave starts in October 2011 and is continuing until May 2013.

-- Cycle – large bull/bear market run consisting of a 3 or more 1 2 3 4 5 ABC sub-cycles
+- Cycle: A large bull/bear market run consisting of a 3 or more 1 2 3 4 5 ABC sub-cycles

-- Intermediate – zooming in of a primary cycle to reveal a sub-cycle of many months
+- Intermediate: Zooming in on a primary cycle to reveal a sub-cycle of many months

-- Minor – shorter timeframe waves – weeks to months
+- Minor: Shorter timeframe waves ranging from weeks to months

-The key here is the ability to zoom in and out on different timeframes to spot the waves. intra-day minute by minute charts, or long-term multi-decade charts, there wave are usually perceivable.
+The key here is the ability to zoom in and out on different timeframes to spot the waves.
+Intra-day minute by minute charts, or long-term multi-decade charts, the waves are usually perceivable.

 Further Elliott Wave Reading.

-I literally scratched the surface of Dow Theory and Elliot Wave Theory.
+I literally scratched the surface of Dow Theory and Elliott Wave Theory.
 I would strongly recommend you understand these concepts.